Your browser is unsupported

 The University of Illinois Chicago is among a select group of Hispanic-Serving Institutions recognized as a Fulbright HSI Leader by the U.S. Department of State’s Bureau of Educational and Cultural Affairs for its commitment to the Fulbright Program, the U.S. government’s flagship international educational exchange program.

 In 2021, the program’s inaugural year, UIC and 34 other institutions were honored for their noteworthy engagement with Fulbright exchange participants during the 2019-2021 academic years and promotion of Fulbright Program opportunities on campus.
-UIC was the only HSI Leader in the Midwest.
+UIC remains the only such HSI Leader in the Midwest.

 Fulbright Success Heading link